Aimwell Presbyterian Church

 The Aimwell burial ground still exists and is the resting place of John Witherspoon, whose family operated Witherspoon's Ferry during the American Revolution.

-The following information about Aimwell comes from History of the Presbyterian Church by George Howe (published 1870):
+Howe went into greater detail about Aimwell in his original History of the Presbyterian Church (published 1870):

 Hopewell Church, Pedee, is about four miles from the Pedee, twenty miles above Aimwell, and on the road from Cheraw to Georgetown.
 It was organized about the year 1770.